Macro Photography: A Complete Guide

 With the magnification of the subject, and the ability to focus slightly more closely with each added filter, you can fill the frame with the subject.

-You could use one or more than one filters in combination, and the magnification will be amazing.
+You could use one or more filters in combination, and the magnification will be amazing.
 It is a convenient method to shoot macro.

 Read more: What is Aperture in Photography?

 The cons – are the quality of the glass.
 If the quality of glass is bad, the more the filters are added, the worse it gets.
 If the quality of glass is good – you are paying almost as much as a good macro lens, and still not getting the same output.
 On a budget, in a controlled way, it is a good method.

 c) Extension Tubes for Macro Photography

 Extension tubes are hollow tubes that are mounted on the camera, and the lens is mounted on them.
 This creates a distance between the lens and the focal plane of the DSLR.
 The more the distance, the more pronounced the macro effect becomes.
 This, however, also reduces the light going in the system.
 Two types of extension tubes are usually there: